AndrewMHenry/capstone-ag/README.md

 Team AutoGrade (or Team AG) consists of Kayla Carrigan, Andrew Henry, Yvonne Kamdem, Barrett Marsh, and Caroline Nseir.

+# Credits

+The digit classification code is based heavily on the example by Bikramjot Singh Hanzra found at http://hanzratech.in/2015/02/24/handwritten-digit-recognition-using-opencv-sklearn-and-python.html;.
+This includes, in particular, the files `digits_cls.pkl` and

 # Documentation Links

 - [Developer Setup Instructions](docs/developer-setup-guide.md)